Light Up Your Life Yoga Data Protection Policy Last updated – 31 August 2022

 Personal identifiers from your browsing activity – requests by your web browser for web pages and other content on my website may be recorded as a matter of course by Google Analytics.
 This information can be used to assess the performance of pages on my website.
 It may include your geographical information, your Internet Service Provider, and your IP address as well as the software you are using to browse the website to give information about the type of device you are using.
 I do not currently access this data but if you are not happy with this information being collected then you should leave the website.

 Data collected offline

 Health forms for my yoga classes – I ask for contact details, date of birth, and health details.
 I use this information to manage class details and safely teach yoga.

-Yoga therapy and one-to-one yoga registration forms – as above, but I also ask for details of medication and occupation because these can be relevant for yoga therapy.
+Yoga therapy and one-to-one yoga registration forms – as above, but I also ask for details of medication and occupation because these can be relevant.
 I ask for GP contact details, which I need for those rare circumstances where I feel your safety or the safety of those you care for may be at risk.

 Class registers – I keep a record of who attends my yoga classes.
 These registers are used to provide information for my tax return and form part of the record I keep for insurance purposes.
 I carry current registers to class, and store old registers in a locked cabinet at home.
 The forms I print for registers have first names on them: they are stored in password protected documents on my computer, which is also password protected.